marty-oehme/bemoji/README.md

 The `wayland-text-input-v3` flag can also be enabled in Chromium.

+---

-If using `xdotool` and emojis do not paste correctly into specific applications (usually this seems to be, again, web browsers and electron applications), one approach may be to increase the `--delay` option for the tool:
+If you are using `xdotool` and emojis do not paste correctly into specific applications (usually this seems to be, again, web browsers and electron applications), one approach may be to increase the `--delay` option for the tool:

 ```sh